White Sox trim Indians in game of late homers

-Roberto Perez's three-run homer staked the Indians to a 5-2 lead in the seventh inning before Carlos Carrasco (4-7) was summoned to pitch in the eighth, marking his first appearance at Progressive Field since being diagnosed with chronic myeloid leukemia.
-Carrasco answered two quick singles with back-to-back strikeouts before McCann sent his first-pitch slider into the bleachers in left field to even the contest at 5.
+Roberto Perez's three-run homer staked the Indians to a 5-2 lead in the seventh inning before Carlos Carrasco (4-7) pitched in the eighth, marking his first appearance at Progressive Field since being diagnosed with chronic myeloid leukemia.
+Carrasco answered two quick singles with back-to-back strikeouts before McCann sent his first-pitch slider into the bleachers in left field to even the score at 5.

-The tie didn't last long, however, as Jimenez sent a 1-2 slider over the wall in right field for his 24th homer of the season.
+The tie didn't last long, however, as Jimenez sent a 1-2 slider over the wall in right field for his 24th homer.
 The late outbursts made a winner out of Evan Marshall (4-2), who surrendered Perez's career-high 22nd homer before recording the final out of the seventh inning.

-In the bottom of the eighth inning, Aaron Bummer gave up a single but struck out the other three batters, and then Alex Colome set the Indians down in order, including two on strikeouts, in the ninth to secure his 26th save.
+In the bottom of the eighth, Aaron Bummer gave up a single but struck out the other three batters.
+Alex Colome set down the Indians in order, including two on strikeouts, in the ninth to secure his 26th save.
 Rookie Dylan Cease struck out a career-best 11 batters before issuing consecutive two-out walks to Franmil Reyes and Mike Freeman in the seventh inning.
 Cease exited the 2-2 contest and was relieved by Marshall, who saw Perez launch a 2-0 changeup into the bleachers in left field.

 Cease retired 10 straight batters before Reyes led off the fifth inning with a double to center field.
 Perez followed two batters later with a hard single to right field to plate Reyes, who beat the throw home of Jimenez.
 Jimenez answered in the seventh by crushing a 2-1 slider from Mike Clevinger over the wall in center field to tie the game at 2.